The Best Foods to Eat Before You Go Out Drinking

 Not just a sad office lunch when you're too lazy to pack a meal like a real grown-up, yogurt is actually a great snack option before you go out.
 Top the creamy stuff with a sprinkle of granola, says Kim Larson, RDN, CD, CSSD, and you'll get all the important macronutrients in one dish: carbs, protein, and fat.
 It'll literally stick to your gut, as the food will digest slowly over four to six hours.

 Eat it with a bunch of raw veggies (Larson recommends raw carrots, pea pods, and cucumber sticks), and you'll get all three macronutrients in one simple shot.
+Just don't have it for dessert.

 Alcohol depletes your body's vitamin B-12 levels, but salmon has super-high levels of said vitamin (and omega 3’s, because this piece of fish is a gosh darn overachiever).
 Nutritionist Marina Chaparro, MPH, RDN, CDE, LD says that those B-vitamins “have many physiological functions in the body,” that include the promotion of short-term memory and general neurological function.

 Put on a bathrobe and pour a glass of milk, but leave the coffee liqueur and vodka in the wet bar, because the cow's gift to humanity is actually good for you to pregame with on its own.
-That's because milk is high in potassium, which "is lost with excess urination," says Isabel Maples, RDN.
-It's also made of 90% water, so it'll keep you plenty hydrated.
+That’s because milk is high in potassium, which “is lost with excess urination,” says Isabel Maples, RDN.
+It’s also made of 90% water, so it'll keep you plenty hydrated.
+And if anyone say drinking milk is childish, you have nothing to be ashamed of.

 “Alcohol changes your body’s stores of glycogen, a quick energy source stored in the liver,” Maples says.
 Carbs help your glycogen levels stay full, as well as your stomach.
 The nutritionist suggests you pregame with pasta primavera, but no one’s gonna balk if you make these meatballs instead.

-"Protein-rich foods take longer to digest, which slows how fast your blood alcohol level goes up," Maples says.
-A chicken sandwich is the premier mix of protein and carbs -- just make sure to select a "poultry portion that's about the size of your palm," since only a small serving is necessary.
+“Protein-rich foods take longer to digest, which slows how fast your blood alcohol level goes up,” Maples says.
+A chicken sandwich is the premier mix of protein and carbs—just make sure to select a “poultry portion that's about the size of your palm,” since only a small serving is necessary.

-The green, pear-shaped fruit you can mash to make the perfect guacamole is loaded with healthy fats, which are "digested more slowly than carbs," says Maples.
+The green, pear-shaped fruit you can mash to make the perfect guacamole is loaded with healthy fats, which are “digested more slowly than carbs,” says Maples.
+Pro tip: they’re also fantastic on the grill.

 All the lazy people with nothing in their houses but cereal and milk are in luck.
 Not in luck in general because it must suck to live in a house with so few snack choices, but lucky because cereal tends to be fiber-rich, especially ones like Grape-Nuts, and that’ll “provide a good buffer for the alcohol, and will slow its absorption.”
 Larson recommends low-fat milk, because it’s healthy, and not because she thinks you’re fat.